yakovzaytsev/my-es-plugin/README.md

 # my-es-plugin

-This is how to get new laptop to run this project
+## This is how to get new laptop to run this project

+0. Gradle 4.3 or above is required

+        $ brew install gradle

+1. Import from existing sources and choose Gradle and then

+    set Gradle home to /usr/local/Cellar/gradle/4.4/libexec

+2. **or** open IDEA project and

+3. Build

+    should not fail

+## Get Elasticsearch up and running in IDEA

 0. Download zip of [84950a1904](https://github.com/elastic/elasticsearch/archive/84950a1904119b4fd4d5f3135dc47cedaf832524.zip) from elastic/elasticsearch